hutsonphd/collapsed.space/docs/rag.md

 ### RAG Template Construction

-The RAG template is crucial for structuring how retrieved information is presented to the LLM:
+The RAG template is important for structuring how retrieved information is presented to the LLM:

 ```python
 def create_rag_template(retrieved_chunks, query, template_type="standard"):